RBEGamer/OP1.FUN-SCRAPER/README.md

 The script scans each page on the packages page for the package links.
 In the next step the collected links will be downloaded.

-The google chrome headless modes makes it very easy with the login system and the downloading.
+The google chrome headless modes makes it very easy with the login into the system and downloading files.